bijayphuyal28/Azure-Configurations/README.md

-# Configurations of Microsoft Azure
+# Configurations of Microsoft Azure AD

 This Repository contains documentation on various Azure AD configurations.